guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 `docker run --device` mostly useful if a container needs to use USB devices or GPU cards without granting it a full suite of other privileges.

-`--privileged` this flag tell docker to treat a container as if it's a ral process in teh system
+`--privileged` this flag tell docker to treat a container as if it's a real process in the system.
+It can do everything and access anything.

+`docker run --entrypoint sh -it --privileged alpine`

+run docker in rootless mode, configures the docker engine so that it runs as a user other than root, this allows container to become root without being able to become root on the system.
 ###### <span style="color:#98971a">Image</span>

 A Docker image is a read-only template/blueprint with instructions for creating Docker container.
 Multiple containers can be created based on the same image.